 If key resources which impact the render are blocked, then unblock them to crawl (or allow them using the custom robots.txt for the crawl).
 You can test different scenarios using both the exclude and custom robots.txt features.

-The pages this impacts and the individual blocked resources can also be exported in bulk via the ‘Bulk Export > Response Codes > Blocked Resource Inlinks’ report.
+They can be exported in bulk including the source pages via the ‘Bulk Export > Response Codes > Blocked Resource Inlinks’ report.

-Viewing the rendered page is vital when analysing what a modern search bot is able to see and is particularly useful when performing a review in staging, where you can’t use Google’s own Fetch & Render in Search Console.
+Viewing the rendered page can be useful when analysing what a modern search bot is able to see and is particularly useful when performing a review in staging, where you can’t use Google’s own URL Inspection Tool in Google Search Console.

 If you spot any problems in the rendered page screen shots and it isn’t due to blocked resources, you may need to consider adjusting the AJAX timeout, or digging deeper into the rendered HTML source code for further analysis.

-In reality, this was via Google Search Console and real-life Googlebot is more flexible than the above, they adapt based upon how long a page takes to load content, considering network activity and things like caching play a part.
+The 5 second timeout is generally fine for most websites, and Googlebot is more flexible as they adapt based upon how long a page takes to load content, considering network activity and they perform a lot of caching.
 However, Google obviously won’t wait forever, so content that you want to be crawled and indexed, needs to be available quickly, or it simply won’t be seen.
-We’ve seen cases of misfiring JS causing the render to load much later, and entire websites plummeting in rankings due to pages suddenly being indexed and scored with virtually no content.

 It’s worth noting that a crawl by our software will often be more resource intensive than a regular Google crawl over time.
 This might mean that the site response times are typically slower, and the AJAX timeout requires adjustment.